marneninarahari/Automated-Pathology-Detection-for-Medical-Images/README.md

 # Computer_Vision_Project---Automated-Pathology-Detection-for-Medical-Images

-### The goal is to design models and methods to predictively detect pathological images and explain the pathology sites in the image data.
+### The goal is to design AI model to detect pathological images and explain the pathology sites in the image data.

 ### Data for this project is taken from a Kaggle contest: https://www.kaggle.com/c/vietai-advance-course-retinal-disease-detection/overview